Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2022-05-28-python-basics-functions.markdown

 In _Python_, you can use many _built-in_ functions, meaning functions that come with the language such as `print`, `len` (you can find more details about _built-in_ functions [here](https://docs.python.org/3/library/functions.html)).
 But, more importantly, you can define your own functions in your programs.
 #### How to define a function
-To **define** your own function, you need to use the keyword `def` followed by the name you give it, parenthesis and a semi colon:
+To **define** your own function, you need to use the keyword `def` followed by the name you give it, parenthesis with optionally parameters and a semicolon.
-Then, all the code in your function should be indented inside the function **block**.
+Then, all the code in your function should be **indented** inside the function **block**.
 #### Defining a function with no parameters
 ```python
 def my_first_function():